Four-Year Scholarship will cover:

 - Have no criminal record either in civilian or military life.

-- Have no personal or moral ideals that will prevent the conscientious bearing of arms, and supporting and defending the Constitution of the United States against all enemies, foreign, or domestic.
+- Have no personal or moral ideals that will prevent the conscientious bearing of arms, recipe and supporting and defending the Constitution of the United States against all enemies, foreign, or domestic.

 - Have applied and gained admission to an approved ROTC college or university.